We all look forward to spending Thanksgiving dinner with our families — which often includes our dogs.

 Avoiding Canine Pancreatitis

-Other symptoms include: severe pain, refusal to eat, crying, weakness and irritability.
+Other symptoms include: stomach pain, refusal to eat, crying or whimpering, weakness and irritability.

 Before you let your dog dine on your Thanksgiving turkey feast, read these tips: